 top of page

 In this modern era, packaging goes beyond the brick and mortar stores and extends into online markets.
 Amazon is full of non-essential items wrapped in excessive packaging, which then get wrapped in more packaging to be delivered to someone's door.
 Resist the clutter and quit promoting companies that decide to go overboard with the packaging.
 Batteries used to be sold in open containers.
 You could simply grab the exact amount you needed.
 Now you must buy a certain number of batteries and cut your fingers off just trying to get the things out.
 Or, you can get some rechargeables, but that is beyond the scope of this Action.
 For the purposes of this Action, let's focus only on paper materials, glass, aluminum, and plastics.
-Ignoring the greater benefits of avoiding single-use packaging materials, if you can recycle 80% of each of the aforementioned categories, the annual benefit relative to the recycling rate of the average American will be:
+Ignoring the greater benefits of avoiding single-use packaging materials, if you can recycle 90% of each of the aforementioned categories that make it into your home, the annual benefit relative to the recycling rate of the average American will be:

 Annual Savings: